-The University's school placement programme 'students into schools' offers schools the opportunity to access keen and proactive students to assist young people's learning and raise aspirations.
+Students into schools is our school placement programme that gives schools the opportunity to access keen and proactive University of Leeds students to assist young peoples learning and raise their aspirations.

-- students into schools modules, which form part of a student's degree course and enable schools to draw upon the expertise and enthusiasm of our students in a particular subject
+- Students into schools modules, which form part of a students degree course and enables schools to draw upon the expertise and enthusiasm of University of Leeds undergraduates in a particular subject.

 - Students into schools volunteering, which includes literacy and numeracy support, general classroom assistance, mentoring, out-of-school activities and English as an additional language (EAL) support.